United Ireland: Home Rule, resistance and the Easter Rising

 The Kingdom of Ireland as a whole had become part of the United Kingdom of Great Britain and Ireland under the Acts of Union 1800.
 From the 1870s, support for some form of an elected parliament in Dublin grew.
 In 1870, Isaac Butt, who was a Protestant, formed the Home Government Association, which became the Home Rule League.
 Charles Stewart Parnell, also a Protestant, became leader in 1880, and the organisation became the Irish National League in 1882.
 Despite the religion of its early leaders, its support was strongly associated with Irish Catholics.
 In 1886, Parnell formed a parliamentary alliance with Liberal Party Prime Minister William Ewart Gladstone and secured the introduction of the First Home Rule Bill.
-This was opposed by the Conservative Party and led to a split in the Liberal Party.
+This was opposed by the Conservative Party and led to a split in the Liberal Party, the Liberal Unionist Party.
 Opposition in Ireland was concentrated in the heavily Protestant counties in Ulster.
 The difference in religious background was a legacy of the Ulster Plantation in the early seventeenth century.
 In 1893, the Second Home Rule Bill passed in the House of Commons, but was defeated in the House of Lords, where the Conservatives dominated.
 A Third Home Rule Bill was introduced in 1912, and in September 1912, just under half a million men and women signed the Ulster Covenant to swear they would resist its application in Ulster.
 The Ulster Volunteer Force were formed in 1913 as a militia to resist Home Rule.